-6. What happens to the countdown on balls go out of bounds: Countdown on balls is stopped once they go out of bounds and does not resume when the balls return to the court. (see #7)
+6. Countdowns on balls are stopped once they go out of bounds, and do not resume when the balls return to the court (see Dead Ball #7).

-7. Players cannot intentionally put balls out of bounds, or just over the center line to reset (see Glossary) the ball count.
+7. Players cannot intentionally put balls out of bounds, or just over the centerline to reset the ball count.
 Those balls will be deemed as dead by the referee and must be turned over to the other team.

-8. What happens to the ball count when a player is out: When a player is out for any reason, all balls under his/her possession are to be dropped.
-Any countdowns on those balls are reset, unless any of those balls have already been deemed as dead balls by the referees.
+8. When a player is out for any reason, all balls under his possession are to be dropped.
+Any countdowns on those balls are removed, unless any of those balls have already been deemed as dead balls by the referees.

 9. Dropped balls: Intentionally dropping or passing balls will not stop the 10 second count.
 A player may drop a held ball in order to catch a thrown ball, but the dropped ball is still counted down.

-10. High throws (aka 6FT Rule): All balls thrown above 6FT that hits the wall are dead and must be turned over.
-In cases where a 6FT line is not indicated, a line or wall fixture will be established by the coordinators at the gym prior to game time.
+10. High throws (AKA 6FT Rule): All balls thrown above 6FT that hit the opponent’s back wall are dead and must be turned over.
+In cases where a 6FT line is not indicated, a line or wall fixture will be established by Gym Leads prior to the game.
 If a player jumps, and is hit above the 6FT line, that player is still out because the high ball hit the player and not the wall.

-11. If a team has all 6 balls on their court and are not being used (i.e. all 6 balls are left on the ground), referees will begin a 10 second holding rule on the ball closest to the center line until it is played or turned over to the other team.
+11. If a team has all 6 balls on their court, and they are not being used (i.e. all 6 balls are left on the ground), referees will begin a 10 second holding rule on the ball closest to the centerline until it is played or turned over to the other team.
 If a player plays a ball, the countdown is transferred to that ball.

-2. An opposing team’s balls at the centre line can be taken once ALL of your own team’s balls are activated, and they must also be activated before it becomes live.
+2. An opposing team’s balls at the centerline can be taken once all of your own team’s balls are activated, and they must also be activated before they become live.

-3. If you throw a ball at the opposing team while over the center line during the Opening Rush, you will be considered out.
+3. If a player throws a ball at the opposing team while over the centerline during the Opening Rush, he will be called out.

 4. When catching, a player must be in full control of the ball without using any out of bounds area or floor as leverage.

-5. A player is not to use any part of his/her clothing, or assistive accessories to make a catch, or interfere with a thrown active ball.
+5. A player is not to use any part of his clothing, or assistive accessories to make a catch, or interfere with a thrown active ball.
 Otherwise, that player is out (See Catch #14).

-6. When attempting to catch a blocked ball, a player must hold onto ALL the balls that they had in possession of at the time of the block, otherwise the player is out.
+6. When attempting to catch a blocked ball, a player must hold onto all the balls that he had in possession of at the time of the block, otherwise the player is out.

-7. Countdown on balls that go out of bounds: Countdown on balls is stopped once they go out of bounds and does not resume when the balls return to the court.
+7. Countdown on balls is stopped once they go out of bounds and does not resume when the balls return to the court.
 Balls purposely placed out of bounds are exempt from the resetting of the count.

 10. A ball must be picked up in order for the release to be legal.
-Smacking, spiking or scooping of a ball is not allowed and the hit will not count; however if caught by the opponent, the catch is legal.
+Smacking, spiking, kicking, or scooping a ball are not allowed, and the hit won’t count; however if caught by the opponent, the catch is legal.

 11. Players must line up next to the referees in the order they were knocked out.

-a.
-Replacement of injured player: only subs (players who did not start the game) are eligible to replace an injured player.
-A male sub can only replace an injured male player, but a female sub can replace either an injured male or injured female player.
-In the case where no substitutes are available, the team will play short, or forfeit the game if the injured is the last live player.
-(Depending on the severity of the injury, VDL reserves the right to ask an injured player to stop playing)
+- Only substitutes (players who did not start the game) are eligible to replace an injured player.
+A male substitute can only replace an injured male player, but a female substitute can replace either an injured male, or injured female player.
+In the case where no substitutes are available, the team will play short, or forfeit the game if the injured player is the last live player.
+Depending on the severity of the injury, Gym Leads reserves the right to ask an injured player to stop playing.

-3. Honour System Officiating: It is ultimately up to the players to enforce and uphold the rules of dodgeball when playing or refereeing.
+2. Honour System Officiating: it is ultimately up to the players to enforce and uphold the rules of dodgeball when playing or refereeing.
 Dodgeball relies on the honour system, in which officiating is determined more between players and less from the referees.
 However, if there is a controversial play, the referees will make the final call.
 They have the right to stop a game and discuss the incident before proceeding.
 In respect for the spirit of the game and for fellow players, there is absolutely no protesting allowed.
-However we encourage players to discuss and clarify any plays in a respectful manner with referees and league execs after the game is finished.
+However we encourage players to discuss and clarify any plays in a respectful manner with referees and Gym Leads after the game is finished.

-7. Players are not allowed to intentionally interfere with the opponents at the opening rush.
+5. Players are not allowed to intentionally interfere with the opponents during the opening rush.

-8. Any discrepancies regarding plays/situations that are not documented in the official VDL rules will be decided by the Division Director and/or the League Coordinators of that particular night.
+6. Any discrepancies regarding plays and situations that are not documented in the official IDA rules will be decided by the Gym Leads.

 ATTIRE & SAFETY